redox-os/book/src/ch09-02-coding-and-building.md

 ## Edit your Code

 - Using your favorite code editor, make your changes.
-We use `gedit` in this example, from your `Coding` shell.
+We use `nano` in this example, from your `Coding` shell.
 You can also use [VS Code](#vs-code-tips-and-tricks).

 ```sh
 cd source